Edward Augustus Dickson: Career

 He served as President of the Western Federal Savings and Loan Association from 1931 to 1956.
 He also sat on the board of directors of the Central Investment Corporation.

-He was a member of the California Republican Party.
-Moreover, he co-founded the Lincoln–Roosevelt League and served as a delegate to the 1932 Republican National Convention.
+He was a member of the California Republican Party and served as a delegate to the 1932 Republican National Convention.
 He also served on the board of directors of the Olympic Games Association for the 1932 Summer Olympics in Los Angeles.
 Furthermore, he was involved with the Los Angeles Art Association, the Los Angeles County Art Institute and the UCLA Art Council.
 He was featured in Who's Who in America.

 Personal life

 He married Wilhelmina de Wolff in 1907.

 Death

-He died on February 22, 1956, at the age of seventy-six.
+He died at Good Samaritan Hospital in Los Angeles on February 22, 1956, at the age of seventy-six, and was buried at Forest Lawn Memorial Park.

+Legacy

+After his death, UCLA honored Dickson by naming two of the largest open spaces on campus after him.
+UCLA's main campus quadrangle is known as Dickson Plaza.
+The area immediately to the east, including the entire open space between Perloff and Schoenberg Halls and a bridge over a now-filled arroyo, is known as Dickson Court.